 Tips for Promoting Your Affiliate Content.

-The first thing you should do when your site is ready for the world is sign up for Google Webmasters tools.
-In here you can give Google your sitemap which can be generated for free on Yoast SEO if you use WordPress.
+The first thing you should do when your site is ready for the world is sign up for Google Search Console.
+In search console you can give Google your sitemap which is generated for free by WordPress.